MinhTienTH/wav2lip-realtime/README.md

 ## Dockerfile

-To run the module inside a Docker container, you can use the following Dockerfile:
+To run the module inside a Docker container, you can use the following Dockerfile.